ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/stl10/README.md

 > log0.txt &
 ```

-Since the ![STL-10 dataset][stl10] asks that people train their models on 10
+Since the ![STL-10][STL-10] datsaet asks that people train their models on 10
 pre-specified splits and average the results, the `--split` option indicates
 which of the 10 splits to use (0-9) when traning.
 The code will save the `.pkl`
 file containing the network parameters to a directory called `./checkpoints_0/`